jmadelaine/react-use-validation/README.md

 For convenience, you can set rules to automatically validate every time their state values change by setting `validateOnChange` to `true`.

-> State change is detected through deep value equality (not referential equality).
+> State change is detected through strict deep value equality (not referential equality).

 ## FAQs